Going To Beach While Pregnant: Benefits & Safety Tips

 4. Keep Yourself Hydrated

-Being out in the sun for long may drain your body, and thus you may make feel dehydrated.
-Make sure you keep drinking water to keep yourself well-hydrated because dehydration may not only make your energy levels extremely low, but it may also lead to various health complications during pregnancy.
+Being out in the sun for long may drain your body, and thus you may feel dehydrated.
+Make sure you keep drinking water to keep yourself well-hydrated because dehydration may not only make your energy levels extremely low, but may also lead to various health complications during pregnancy.

 5. Take Breaks

-If you plan to spend the whole day at the beach, then we suggest taking a few breaks in between and rest in a shady or air-conditioned place.
+If you plan to spend the whole day at the beach, then we suggest taking a few breaks in between and resting in a shady or air-conditioned place.
 Prolonged sun exposure may not only be harmful to your skin but being in the sun for a long duration may also lead to exhaustion and tiredness.

 6. Move Around

-Though you may have come to a beach with the intention of lazing around, it may also be a good idea to walk around or indulge in some light exercises to feel energised and fresh.
+As a pregnant woman on the beach, though you may have come to a beach with the intention of lazing around, it may also be a good idea to walk around or indulge in some light exercises to feel energised and fresh.

 7. Keep Snacking